The Quartodeciman Controversy – Part 1

 In the book of Acts, we learn that Jerusalem was considered the de-facto capital of Christendom.
 Leaders met there to make important decisions.
 Ministers were sent out to assist the brethren in other places.
 Those same ministers had to report back to Jerusalem about their activity.
 For some examples of this, see the following verses: Acts 1:4-8, 11:1-2, 11:19-22, 11:26-27, 12:24-25, 13:13, 15:2, 16:4, and Gal.
 2:1-2.

-Starting with Hadrian’s ban, there was confusion about which city held that type of authority.
+Starting with Hadrian’s ban, there was confusion about which city held that type of authority in Christianity.
 Up until that time, all the bishops of Jerusalem had been Jewish, but they also held the purity of the faith.
 Those that followed them did not have this purity.
 Eusebius related:

 “…But I have learned this much from writings, that until the siege of the Jews, which took place under Adrian [Hadrian], there were fifteen bishops in succession there [Jerusalem], all of whom are said to have been of Hebrew descent, and to have received the knowledge of Christ in purity, so that they were approved by those who were able to judge of such matters…” (Eusebius, Church History, 4.5.2).

 In the writings on this subject, none of the bishops of Rome appealed to Peter or Paul as a reason to abstain from keeping Passover.
 And they could not use their writings or example.
 Peter kept Passover with Jesus.
 Paul instructed the Corinthians to observe it (I Cor.
 5:6-8).
 Therefore, the practice of Rome at that time was not even Apostolic in its claim.